This post may contain affiliate links. Please read our disclosure policy.

 • Seasoning: Italian seasoning, salt, and pepper adds wonderful flavor to the soup.

-• Broth: We’re using low-sodium chicken broth for the base of the soup.
+• Broth: I am using low-sodium chicken broth for the base of the soup.

 • Cooked chicken: Use leftover chicken or rotisserie chicken to add flavor and heartiness to the recipe.

-• For serving: We love this garnished with fresh parsley and a sprinkle of parmesan cheese.
+• For serving: I love this garnished with fresh parsley and a sprinkle of parmesan cheese.
 You can also add croutons if you’d like!

 Peas, carrots, celery, chopped chicken and broth.